MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/live-check-privileges-unity.md

 ## Determine privileges

-A user’s privileges are carried in the token received at authentication time.
+A user's privileges are carried in the token received at authentication time.
 In Unity, you can access the list of privileges that a user has in the `XboxLiveUser` class, after the user has successfully signed in.

 Privileges are stored as a single string, separated by a space.